darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/image-info-line.md

 See the [_variables_](../../../special-topics/variables.md) section for information about the variables that can be used here.
 You can also insert a newline with `$(NL)`.

-The image infos line can be displayed in the top, bottom, left or right panel depending on an additional configuration item in the [_darkroom_ tab of the _preferences_](../../../preferences-settings/darkroom.md) dialog.
+The image information line can be displayed in the top, bottom, left or right panel depending on an additional configuration item in the [_darkroom_ tab of the _preferences_](../../../preferences-settings/darkroom.md) dialog.